opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 The Options button opens a dialog to set specific properties related to the chosen format, such as codecs for MOV files, or color depth for TIF images.

-.. note:: The 64-bit version of Toonz Harlequin supports the 3GP, MOV, PICT and PCT formats by using the 32-bit version of QuickTime, because at release time Quicktime is not available for 64-bit OS.
+.. note:: OpenToonz supports the 3GP, MOV, PICT and PCT formats by using the 32-bit version of QuickTime.

 .. note:: To be able to export AVI format with Xvid codec, you have to deactivate the Display encoding status option available in the Other Options > Encoder page of the Configure Encoder tool.